jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 (6) For the purposes of subsection (2)(b)(i), reasonable notice means sufficient opportunity in the circumstances to— (a) transfer the units to another account before the holding account that is the subject of the closure direction is closed; or
-  (b) in the case of non-compliance, comply with this Part or any regulations made under section 30G; or (c) if the chief executive is satisfied that an account holder no longer requires a holding account, make a written submission to the chief executive, before the account is closed, regarding the account holder’s need to retain the account.
+  (b) in the case of non-compliance, comply with this Part or any regulations made under section 30G; or (c) if the EPA is satisfied that an account holder no longer requires a holding account, make a written submission to the EPA, before the account is closed, regarding the account holder’s need to retain the account.
-(7) The Registrar must give effect to any directions given by the chief executive under subsection (2) in accordance with, and subject to, the procedures set out in this subpart and any regulations made under section 30G.
+(7) The Registrar must give effect to any directions given by the EPA under subsection (2) in accordance with, and subject to, the procedures set out in this subpart and any regulations made under section 30G.

 ### 18C Transfer of units
 (1) An account holder may, by using the form and paying the fees (if any) prescribed in regulations made under this Act, apply to the Registrar to transfer units from that account holder's holding account to another account in—